Acoustic Neuroma Removal

 How Much Will It Hurt?

 Anesthesia will prevent pain during the procedure.
 You may notice pain after the procedure.
-Talk to your doctor about medicines to help manage the pain.
+Talk to your doctor about medications to help manage the pain.

 Average Hospital Stay